Skip to main content

 Now that we’ve seen what buying a car before buying a house might look like, let’s examine the situation in reverse.

-Because mortgages are a long-term obligation, lenders are understandably strict about requirements.
+Because mortgages are a long-term obligation, lenders are strict about requirements.
 A credit score that’s deemed below the qualification requirement for a mortgage may still be acceptable to auto lenders, for instance.
-Since auto loans are comparatively less sensitive to fluctuations in credit than mortgages, many people find they still have a number of auto loan options available to them after getting a mortgage.
+Because auto loans are comparatively less sensitive to fluctuations in credit than mortgages, many people find they still have a number of auto loan options available to them after getting a mortgage.

 In summary